Bufab Group: Notice of the Annual General Meeting of Bufab AB (publ)

 - Closing of the meeting

-In accordance with the revised principles for appointing the Nomination Committee, adopted by the Annual General Meeting 2017, the Chairman of the Board of Directors contacted the four largest shareholders of the company as per August 31, 2017, who accepted to take part of the Nomination Committee's work and appointed members who, together with the Chairman of the Board of Directors, will constitute the Nomination Committee ahead of the Annual General Meeting 2018.
+In accordance with the principles for appointing the Nomination Committee, adopted by the Annual General Meeting 2019, the Chairman of the Board of Directors contacted the four largest shareholders of the company as per August 31, 2019, who accepted to take part of the Nomination Committee’s work and appointed members who, together with the Chairman of the Board of Directors, will constitute the Nomination Committee ahead of the Annual General Meeting 2020.

-The Nomination Committee consists of Viktor Henriksson (Carnegie Fonder), Sven-Olof Kulldorff (Chairman of the Board of Directors), Bengt Liljedahl (Liljedahl Group), Adam Gerge (Didner & Gerge Fonder) and Johan Ståhl (Lannebo Fonder).
-Adam Gerge is the Chairman of the Nomination Committee.
-The Nomination Committee represent approximately 47.2 per cent of the votes and capital in the Company.
-The Nomination Committee presents the following proposals to the Annual General Meeting 2018:
+The Nomination Committee consists of Fredrik Liljedahl (Liljedahl Group), Adam Gerge (Didner & Gerge Fonder), Johan Ståhl (Lannebo Fonder), Niklas Johansson (Handelsbanken Fonder) and Sven-Olof Kulldorff, co-opted (Chairman of the Board of Directors).
+Fredrik Liljedahl is the Chairman of the Nomination Committee.
+The Nomination Committee represent approximately 52 per cent of the votes and capital in the Company.
+The Nomination Committee presents the following proposals to the Annual General Meeting 2020:

 Election of Chairman of the meeting (item 2)